rollbear/trompeloeil/docs/CookBook.md

   {
     FORBID_CALL(ai, allocate(_));

-    job.churn(); // must not use allocator
+    job.churn(); // must not allocate memory
   }

-  job.get_result();
+  job.get_result(); // may allocate memory
 }
 ```

-Above we see a simple Allocator that by default allocates and deallocates
+Above we see a simplistic Allocator that by default allocates and deallocates
 arrays.

 The `hairy_job` uses the Allocator for its setup, and is expected to allocate